StevenLwcz/StevenLwcz.github.io/_posts/2025-05-04-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-1.md

 0x7fffffef40
 ```

-Stack corruption is a frequent source of bugs, so being able to find that return address or spot that something is not correct, could help you solve another bug.
+Stack corruption is one source of bugs, so being able to find that return address or spot that something is not correct, could help you solve another problem.

 ### Conclusion

-We have gone into quite a lot of detail using `find` in various scenarios picking up lots of little tricks along the way with using conveiance variables, scripting and information from the previous post.
+In this post we have covered a lot of examples of using `find` in various scenarios, picking up lots of little tricks along the way with using conveience variables, scripting and information from the previous post.
 Even if you are not searching memory or varaibles, they are still useful techniques.
 Good luck with your low level debugging.

 In the next post we will look at some GDB Python APIs and Python scripting to aid with making using `find` more useful and potentially easier to use.